amdsubham/Navigus-presence-service/README.md

-This application is made using React.js(ES6) Framework and firebase as a database.This application is deployed in heroku server using GitHub as CI/CD pipleline.
+This application is made using React.js(ES6) Framework and firebase as a database.
+This application is deployed in heroku server using GitHub as CI/CD pipleline.
 This application is fully responsive and consists of 3 main pages,

-Create-Account
+- Create-Account
-Login (Authentication module)
+- Login (Authentication module)
-HomePage
+- HomePage

 Each pages include some features and validation process as described.